 Go deeper: what are their professional backgrounds?
 What media do they consume?
 Where else do they shop?
 What social media do they use?
 How did they find you?
 How soon after they discovered your company or product did they make a purchase?

-There are analytics tools that can help you get at some of these answers, but qualitative research methods like user surveys and interviews are extremely valuable here.
+There are consumer behavior analytics tools that can help you get at some of these answers, but qualitative research methods like user surveys and interviews are extremely valuable here.

 When thinking about segmentation, remember that the most important segment is probably your most valuable customers, so it can also be a great strategy to start by identifying those people and work backwards from there.